learn-co-students/python-practice-with-datatypes-data-science-intro-000/README.md

 "art vandelay" # "ART VANDELAY"
 ```

 Notice that there is no output below the gray code above.
 This is because Jupyter notebooks do not automatically run our code - so they do not automatically know the output.
-To display the output, we must **run** the code by clicking on the gray cell and then pressing shift + enter.
+To display the output, we must **run** the code by clicking on the gray cell and then pressing shift + enter (control + enter on macOS).
 Let's try it in the cell above and see our output appear below.

 Ok, once we see the output take a look at the cell below with the hash tag to the right of the string, `'hello'`.
 This is a comment like the above.
 Comments are used for programmers to annotate their code, but a comment has no impact on the code.
 We can see this by running the cell below (again, press shift + enter).